 A Debugging Check is a type of Check that detects if a debugger is attached to the application.

-For example, if an attacker launches the application in a debugger in order to reverse engineer the application or extract or manipulate sensitive data, a Debugging Check can detect the debugger and react by sending incident telemetry, notifying the application, and hindering the attacker.
+For example, if an attacker launches the application in a debugger in order to reverse engineer the application or extract or manipulate sensitive data, a Debugging Check can detect the debugger and react by notifying the application and hindering the attacker.
 In other words, a Debugging Check detects and reacts to unauthorized debugging of your application.

-To have Dotfuscator inject Debugging Checks into your application, first enable code injection.
+To have Dotfuscator inject Debugging Checks into your application, first enable Checks.

-Then, configure the Checks via the user interface, or by annotating your source code with
+Then, configure the Checks in the Config Editor or by annotating your source code with

 Both of these methods allow you to specify various properties that determine how the Check operates; for a full listing, see the